Honorarium Regulation 305

 |Effective Date:||February 17, 2011|

-This policy governs gifts of money or objects to a guest speaker or other individual who has been invited to provide a service to the University.
+This regulation governs gifts of money or objects to a guest speaker or other individual who has been invited to provide a service to the University.

-This policy applies to non-employees of the University.
+This regulation applies to non-employees of the University.

 A. “Honorarium” means a non-negotiated gift for services.
 An honorarium is a “thank you” gift to a guest speaker, performer or other individual who, at no charge, provides a service to the university.
 It is a token payment, a tangible gesture of appreciation.
 Examples of services for which an honorarium may be given include, but are not limited to: